BridgingAISocietySummerSchools/Hands-On-Notebooks/README.md

 A curated collection of **Jupyter notebooks** to explore and teach the fundamentals of **machine learning**.
 These notebooks are practical, beginner-friendly, and support our interdisciplinary summer school curriculum.

-> ⚠️ _This repository is currently being updated.
-Expect changes in structure, content, and setup instructions._

 ## 🚀 Quick Start

 You can run all notebooks in your browser via **Google Colab** — no installation required: